 Caving in Far North Queensland is very different from caving in in many other parts of Australia.
 Perhaps the most striking difference is the pleasant temperatures that one experiences.
 Caves in FNQ typically have an air temperature of 21 – 22 degrees and are very pleasant to spend time in.
 It’s being outside that can be hot, unpleasant and prickly!
 Our caves also tend to be a little shorter and have more entrances than other regions, due to the tower karst nature of our landscape.
 Primary karst regions include Chillagoe, Mitchell Palmer, Broken River and many small limestone outcrops dotted in between.
 There are also large areas of limestone further west such as Camooweal and around Lawn Hill Gorge.

 - Water bottle (s) at least 2 litres

 - Lunch pack for an underground lunch and snacks

 - Harnesses and personal SRT (Single Rope Technique) equipment. (the Club has 8 sets of SRT equipment for hire on a daily basis for new members)

 - Helmet (the club has a limited number of helmets for hire on a daily basis)

 - Head torch and spare batteries.
 (The brighter the better)

-To contact us regarding Club Memberships, Campsite booking or for anything else please fill in the form
+To contact us regarding Club Memberships, Campsite booking or for anything else please fill in the form or email us at:

 Our postal address is: